 International Student Deposit

-Walla Walla University requires all international undergraduate and graduate students including Canadians to purchase the WWU Mandatory Student Health Insurance Plan.
-(See Mandatory Student Health Insurance section of the Financial Bulletin for more information.)
+Walla Walla University requires all international students to purchase the WWU Student Health and Additional Accident Insurance Plan.

-International students, except Canadian students, will be expected to use the Regular Payment Plan described in this bulletin.
+International students will be expected to use the Regular Payment Plan described in this bulletin.

 According to Immigration and Naturalization Services regulations, international students attending WWU while on student visas are only permitted to work on campus and are limited to a maximum of 20 hours of work per week during periods of enrollment.
 Spouses and children who are not students may not accept employment under any circumstances.